-2 class hours, 2 studio hours, 3 credits.
+3 class hours, 1 studio hour, 3 credits.

 Two class hours a week introduce basic techniques of drawing and painting, two classes weekly of lecture and discussion on the visual elements and major styles in art history.
 No previous art experience is necessary.